 Slip and Fall Injury?
-Here's How You Can Hold Negligent Parties Accountable With the Help of a Kansas City Premises Liability Lawyer.
+Here's Why You Need a Kansas City Premises Liability Lawyer.

 Slip, trip, and fall accidents are some of the most common types of personal injury lawsuits in the country.
 They can happen anywhere, at any time, and result in serious injuries.
 Broken bones from slips and falls can cost thousands in medical bills and missed time at work.
 According to the Centers for Disease Control and Prevention, falls resulted in 31,959 unintentional deaths in a single year.
 From 2007 to 2016 alone, fall death rates in the U.S. increased by 30% for older adults.
 Slip and fall incidents are not something the law takes lightly.
 There are legal processes in place for victims of slip and falls in Kansas City.
 The skilled attorneys at Wendt Law Firm P.C. can help.